GlobalDataverseCommunityConsortium/dataverse-previewers/README.md

 Video seeking does not work on some browsers and some Dataverse instances due to the lack of support in some Dataverse storageIO drivers for partial file downloads.
 As of now, Seeking does not work in Chrome but does work in Firefox.
 Other browsers haven't been tested.

-The image previewer only works with image/tiff files on some browsers (as of ~Jan 2020), so the registration for that mimetype ha been removed from the list below.
+The image previewer only works with image/tiff files on some browsers (as of ~Jan 2020), so the registration for that mimetype has been removed from the list below.

-## Acknowledgements
+## Acknowledgments
 The original tools were developed through the [Qualitative Data Repository](https://qdr.syr.edu) but are being offered to the Dataverse community at large.

 The Spreadsheet Previewer was contributed by [anncie-pcss](https://github.com/anncie-pcss).